 - Remove the eggplant and place it in a colander to drain.

-- Pack the torshi into the clean and dried jars, pressing down, pour the vinegar over them up to about 1 inch from the top.
-Close the jars tightly and pickle for 10-12 days.
+- Pack the torshi into the clean, dry jars, pressing down firmly.
+Pour vinegar over the vegetables until about 1 inch from the top.
+Seal the jars tightly.

 Enjoy!